You can download this article as a PDF document Download now.

 API Version

-The API Management Entities you can operate on are:- API
+The API Management Entities you can operate on are:

 - Authorization server